Makonde art: Post-Colonialization

-Makonde art can be subdivided into different styles.
-Traditionally, the Makonde have carved secular household objects, ritual figures and masks.
-After the 1930s, Portuguese colonizers and other missionaries arrived at the Mueda plateau in Northern Mozambique.
-They showed great interest and fascination for the Makonde wood carvings and began to order different pieces, from religious to political “eminences.”
-The Makonde sculptors, after noticing such interest, decided to carve sculptures in a new style, using pau-preto (ebony wood, Diospyros ebenum) and pau-rosa (Swartzia sapini.) instead of the soft and not long-lasting wood they had used before.
-This first contact with Western culture has been considered to be the introduction of European styles into the tradition of Makonde carving.
+In the 1930s, Portuguese colonizers and other missionaries arrived at the Mueda plateau in Northern Mozambique.
+After the introduction of road systems in the plateaus between Tanzania and Mozambique by Portuguese troops during World War I, the traditional practices began to shift to meet new social and economic demands.
+Portuguese forced labor and taxes had prompted Makonde carvers in Mozambique to expand past the practices of traditional woodcarving.
+The Portuguese showed great interest in the Makonde wood carvings and began to order different pieces, from religious pieces to political “eminences.”
+The Makonde sculptors began to carve sculptures in a new style, using pau-preto (ebony wood, Diospyros ebenum) and pau-rosa (Swartzia sapini) instead of the soft wood they had used before.